ctrueden/equilibrium/_pages/events/case-12e5.md

 As the sun sets, the fruit begins to glow, captivating everyone.

+[ANNA] We rested underneath a Dormina tree.
+Oz ate a fruit right away and fell asleep.
+I also had a bite of a fruit and took one with me.

+[ANNA] ~LONG REST~

+[ANNA] Got my spell slots back!

+[ANNA] I dream of going on all kinds of adventures with all the people I've known.
+I'm digging a hole with Tybalt and playing cards with Sima.
+She tells me she can't pay because she's locked up.

+[ANNA] Sima is chained up inside a cave.
+I get swallowed by a plant creature and the whole party ends up in the same plant-y dreamscape.

 Sartus says it is a dormina tree, which he has never seen in person before, but the fruit of which will send anyone who eats it into a euphoric slumber.

 Oz and Callie eat of the fruit, and have euphoric experiences!
 They quickly fall blissfully asleep.